andi-spajk/tsuquo/README.md

 Unit testing is done with the Unity framework: https://github.com/ThrowTheSwitch/Unity

-All required files are already included in `tsuquo/unity/`.
+All required files are already included in `unity/`.
 Just navigate to any test directory and run `make`.
 (Sorry, no Windows support for unit tests.)

 # TODO
 * raylib GUI
+* add github releases
+* graphviz generation doesn't escape special chars when printing a range, even though tsuquo requires the input to do that
 * add support for matchall `.` and negation `[^a]`
 * fix bug when cloning a `.sh` file (see step 4 from Building section).
 The file also shows up as modified in `git status`